Recovery after the Storm

 While business continuity plans prevent data losses within IT infrastructure, applications, and machines, it is critical that the plan include processes for employees that manage IT operations.
 Once a business loses operational capabilities, employees can still resume IT operations at another location.
 However, it is important to note that moving to another location may be impossible or slightly delayed depending on the type of disaster.
 A hurricane or other disaster can render traffic impossible with employees facing limited access to roads and airports.
 The key is to maintain communication with employees so they can be directed to the backup facility based on their current location.
 In addition to a current contact list with several options to get in touch with every employee, an effective business continuity plan should include processes and scenarios for employees managing IT operations responsible for coordinating communication.

 Practice makes perfect

 When compiling a business continuity plan to run a company in the aftermath of a disaster, it’s important to include a budget with costs for alternative IT infrastructure, applications, machines, employee transportation, and new business sites.
 Business continuity plans, which should represent at least 20 percent of a company’s basic IT operating budget, should be tested at least once a year and updated to reflect business changes like mergers and acquisitions or divestitures.

 In recent years, the damage experienced by businesses along the paths of hurricanes and other disasters reinforce the growing importance of having a business continuity plan at all times.
 Beyond running a business while IT operations are disrupted, a business continuity plan often makes the difference between losing and not losing a business.
 The key to recovering a business after a disaster is preparing and practicing the continuity plan.

-Mike Gorsage is a Partner and Leader of the Business Operations and Technology Practice for Tatum LLC.
-Tatum is the nation's largest executive services firm, providing financial and technology leadership nationwide.
+Mike Gorsage is the National Technology Practice Leader for Tatum LLC.
+Tatum is the nation’s largest executive services firm, providing financial and technology leadership to businesses of any size.